metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/exact-alignement/_index.md

 2. The amplicon is shorter than the read: each read contains the entire amplicon.

   {{< fig-svg
-      title="Aligning paired reads with a amplicon shorter than the read" caption="When two paired reads are aligned to recover a full amplicon that is shorter than the reads (blue rectangle), it defines two flanking regions (red rectangles) that are not aligned and correspond to the 3' ends of the reads, and an overlap region (green rectangle) at the 5' ends of the reads that must be aligned." height="200"
+      title="Aligning paired reads with an amplicon shorter than the read" caption="When two paired reads are aligned to recover a full amplicon that is shorter than the reads (blue rectangle), it defines two flanking regions (red rectangles) that are not aligned and correspond to the 3' ends of the reads, and an overlap region (green rectangle) at the 5' ends of the reads that must be aligned." height="200"
       width="350"